Treating Lower Back Pain With Stem Cell Therapy

 There are no serious adverse effects to stem cell injections in the lower back.
 In the past, there have been concerns about tumor growth, because theoretically, stem cells can turn into anything.
 This, however, is a feature associated with pluripotent stem cells.
 At Spectrum Health, we use only adult stem cells, from bone marrow and adipose tissue.
 These have not been associated with abnormal growth of any kind.
 Also, since the stem cells are harvested from your own body, there is no risk of rejection or an allergic reaction.

 Side effects can occur with the actual injection procedure.
 These include pain, swelling and bruising at the injection site.
-However, Dr. Joseph Locke is extremely skilled in the stem cell injection technique, and these complications are kept to a bare minimum.
+However, our doctors are extremely skilled in the stem cell injection technique, and these complications are kept to a bare minimum.

 As with any procedure, stem cell injections in the lower back carry a slight risk of infection.
 We at Spectrum Health believe in using aseptic techniques throughout, and the entire procedure, from harvest to injection in the lower back, is carried out under strict sterile conditions.
 This ensures that infectious complications rarely occur.